Joel Dexter: Introduction

 He was initially described as a "mysterious newcomer" who would change the life of an established character "forever".
 Joel arrives to work as a dubstep DJ at Chez Chez at the same time Brendan disappears from the village.
 He is also planned to become part of a storyline in which fellow character Maddie Morrison (Scarlett Bowman) becomes attracted to him.
 However, Joel is uninterested as there is "only one person on his mind".
 On 15 November 2011, Digital Spy's Kilkelly reported that Maddie would attempt to use Joel by flirting to make Callum Kane (Laurie Duncan) jealous.
 Joel is not impressed and is "quite mean" to Maddie, Still told Kilkelly that Joel's outburst of anger was not a "one-off" because he does have a "quick temper".
 But Joel does have "conscience" and in one episode he was "ranting and raving" and the next he was "apologising straight away".

 It was later announced that Joel's reason for coming to the village is Warren Fox (Jamie Lomas), who he believes to be his father.
 Sill stated that Joel is a great character because he is characterised as a "mysterious bad boy" who arrives "not really having any direction and is looking for his father".
 Joel doesn't have much in his life and he is searching for something that is missing.
 Warren is not impressed by Joel's arrival because he is "paranoid that Brendan sent Joel in to play with his mind".
 While Joel is essentially a "troublemaker" he has a "vulnerability because of what has happened in the past".
 Joel leaves for a while, but his return causes trouble and drama with "certain characters in around Chez Chez, perhaps with one Brendan Brady, they'll be clashing".
 Lomas told a writer from TVTimes that his character thinks that "this kid could be anybody's - he could be making it up or he could be after money".
-Joel shows Warren a picture of him and his mother, but feels that the evidence is not sufficient enough.
+Joel shows Warren a picture of him and his mother, but feels that the evidence is insufficient.